11 Types of Play For Child Development

 9. Symbolic Play

 Symbolic play is when children use objects to perform actions.
-Playing music, drawing, colouring, and singing are all forms of symbolic play.
+For example, playing music, drawing, colouring, and singing are all forms of symbolic play.

 - Explores new ideas

 Physical play is a form of play that involves some degree of physical activity.

 - Encourages physical activity

 11. Constructive Play